 Create a profile with a stereotype and properties, open the Profile Editor, then apply the profile to the model.

 profile = systemcomposer.profile.Profile.createProfile("LatencyProfile"); latencybase = profile.addStereotype("LatencyBase"); latencybase.addProperty("latency",Type="double"); latencybase.addProperty("dataRate",Type="double",DefaultValue="10"); systemcomposer.profile.editor(profile) model.applyProfile("LatencyProfile");

 Save the profile in a file in the current directory as

 path = profile.save;

 profileName — Name of profile

-|profile||A profile is a package of stereotypes to create a self-consistent domain of model element types.||Apply profiles to a model through the Profile Editor.
-You can store stereotypes for a project in one profile or in several.
-Profiles are stored in XML files.
+You can use profiles to create a domain of specialized element types.
+Author profiles and apply profiles to a model using the Profile Editor.
+You can store stereotypes for a project in one or several profiles.
+When you save profiles, they are stored in XML files.